jomartin-999/spring-boot-for-vmware-gemfire/docs/gemfire-properties.md

-Therefore, as of SBDG 1.3, you can now declare VMware GemFire properties in Spring Boot `application.properties` directly, as follows:
+Therefore, as of [spring-boot-gemfire-name] 1.3, you can now declare [vmware-gemfire-name] properties in Spring Boot `application.properties` directly, as follows: